 Your local hospice will offer different services to support you and your family.
 You can use these services even if you do not want to go into the hospice.
 They will also offer support for your family after you have died.

-Call our cancer support specialists for free on 0808 808 00 00.
+You can visit Macmillan’s Online Community, where you can chat with others in a similar situation.
+Or you can call our cancer support specialists for free on 0808 808 00 00.
 They can tell you more about counselling and can let you know about services in your area.

 We have some easy read booklets that use simple language and pictures.
 They can be useful for anyone who finds it hard to read.
 The booklets are about care at the end of life and after someone dies.